How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Can’t find notes from week 1

-Protect the time block like client commitments.
-Set calendar reminders 24 hours before.
-Have the template ready to copy.
-Make it frictionless to start.
+How to pass: Treat the time block like a client commitment, set calendar reminders 24 hours before, keep the template ready to copy, and make it as frictionless as possible to start.

 Week 12: Can See Patterns Across 12 Weeks of Data